-2. In this clause Local Laneway means Lewis Lane, Crawford Lane and any other new public road created within the Tahmoor Commercial Precinct or Bronzewing Key Site (as shown in Map 4.1.4) that gains access from a Local Principal Road.
+- 1. In this clause Local Principal Road means York Street, Remembrance Driveway, Emmett Street and Larkin Street. - 2.
+In this clause Local Laneway means Lewis Lane, Crawford Lane and any other new public road created within the Tahmoor Commercial Precinct or Bronzewing Key Site (as shown in Map 4.1.5) that gains access from a Local Principal Road.

-- 1. Vehicular access shall not be provided to any land within the Tahmoor Commercial Precinct (as shown in Map 4.1.4) from a Local Principal Road if the land also has frontage to a Local Laneway. - 2.
-Commercial buildings within the Tahmoor Commercial Precinct shown in Map 4.1.3 shall be sited with a setback no greater than 1 metre from any boundary of the site with a Local Principal Road. - 3.
+- Vehicular access shall not be provided to any land within the Tahmoor Commercial Precinct (as shown in Map 4.1.5) from a Local Principal Road if the land also has frontage to a Local Laneway. - 2.
+Commercial buildings within the Tahmoor Commercial Precinct shown in Map 4.1.5 shall be sited with a setback no greater than 1 metre from any boundary of the site with a Local Principal Road. - 3.
 Commercial buildings referred to in Control 2 shall provide an awning from the façade of any building to a Local Principal Road that shall extend from the building façade to a point 0.8 metres from the edge of the road pavement. - 4.
 Awnings within the Remembrance Driveway Road Reserve shall use posts only if the posts will not adversely impact on landscaping within the road reserve. - 5.
-Commercial buildings within the Tahmoor Commercial Precinct shown in Map 4.1.3 that have frontage to Remembrance Driveway shall be credited one (1) car parking space for each 5 metres of frontage to Remembrance Driveway towards the car parking required by Part 3 of this volume. - 6.
-Car parking for future development of the Bronzewing Key Site as shown in Map 4.1.3 shall be provided in that corner of the site closest to the intersection of Bronzewing Street and York Street with vehicular access from York Street.
+Commercial buildings within the Tahmoor Commercial Precinct shown in Map 4.1.5 that have frontage to Remembrance Driveway shall be credited one (1) car parking space for each 5 metres of frontage to Remembrance Driveway towards the car parking required by Part 2 of this volume. - 6.
+Car parking for future development of the Bronzewing Key Site as shown in Map 4.1.5 shall be provided in that corner of the site closest to the intersection of Bronzewing Street and York Street with vehicular access from York Street.
 This parking shall front to Bronzewing Street and shall have direct pedestrian access to that public road. - 7.
-Clauses 8 to 12 shall apply only to those parts of the South Tahmoor Key Site that are zoned B5 Business Development. - 8.
-Buildings shall not be constructed within: - a) 10 metres of the boundary of the South Tahmoor Key Site with any B2 or R3 zoned land under Wollondilly Local Environmental Plan, 2011; and - b) 5 metres of the frontage of the site to Remebrance Driveway. - 9.
-All land within 10 metres of the southern site boundary shall only be used for landscaping and that all landscaping within this area shall be locally endemic species. - 10.
+Controls 8 to 12 below shall apply only to those parts of the South Tahmoor Key Site that are zoned B5 Business Development. - 8.
+Buildings shall not be constructed within:

+- a) 10 metres of any boundary of the site which adjoins land that is zoned B2 or R3 zoned land under Wollondilly Local Environmental Plan, 2011; and - b) 5 metres of the frontage of the site to Remebrance Driveway. - 9.
+All land within 10 metres of the southern site boundary shall only be used for landscaping.
+All landscaping within this area shall be locally endemic species. - 10.
 There shall be no vehicular access to the site unless that access is from a public road within the South Tahmoor Key Site or from a roundabout on Remembrance Driveway. - 11.
 The site contains areas of significant vegetation as identified in Wollondilly Local Environmental Plan, 2011.
 These areas are to be conserved unless a suitable offsetting arrangement has been made and approved by Council and any relevant NSW Government Agencies/Ministers. - 12.
 Any development of the site shall be designed to ensure the safety and amenity of Tahmoor Public School. - 13.
 All electrical services (including high voltage transmission) shall be underground.

-4.6 The Oaks
+4.7 The Oaks